 Half the time, the brand voice you’re looking for is in a 90-minute kickoff call.
 Listen for the phrase they keep repeating.

-Four teammates, on the record.
+On the record.